Frequently Asked Questions About Our Architectural Services

 What is the typical timeline for a project?

-Timelines vary depending on complexity, but here’s a general guide: • Initial Consultation & Briefing – 1 to 2 weeks • Concept Design – 4 to 8 weeks • Planning & Approvals – 8 to 12 weeks (depending on local authority) • Technical Design & Tendering – 6 to 10 weeks • Construction Phase – Varies based on project size We provide a tailored project schedule at the outset to help you plan.
+Timelines depend on the complexity and scale of your project, but here’s a general guide: • Initial Consultation & Brief - 1 to 2 weeks • Concept Design - 4 to 8 weeks • Planning & Approvals - 8 to 12 weeks (depending on the local authority) • Technical Design & Tendering - 6 to 10 weeks • Construction - Varies based on scope, but we’ll guide you through every step At the outset, we’ll provide a clear, tailored schedule, so you know what to expect and when - no guesswork, no nasty surprises.

 06